-- Follow the instructions provided and use CRESEMBA until your doctor tells you or your child to stop. - CRESEMBA needs to be taken regularly to be effective.
+- Follow the instructions provided and use CRESEMBA until your doctor tells you to stop. - CRESEMBA needs to be taken regularly to be effective.

-CRESEMBA 40 mg and 100 mg Capsules
+CRESEMBA 100 mg

-- CRESEMBA capsules can be taken with or without food - CRESEMBA capsules should be swallowed whole with a full glass of water.
+- CRESEMBA can be taken with or without food. - CRESEMBA capsules should be swallowed whole with a full glass of water.
 Do not chew, crush, dissolve or open the capsules.

-CRESEMBA Powder for Injection
+CRESEMBA Powder for injection